onmax/nimiq-tutorial/src/content/tutorial/1-connecting-to-network/2-implementing-connection/content.md

 - Did it all with **pure JavaScript** in seconds, not hours

 This is what makes Nimiq special - blockchain connections that are fast, simple, and work anywhere JavaScript runs!

-## Ready to Test?

-Run your code and watch as your application joins the global Nimiq network.
-You're about to see your first real blockchain connection! 🌟